Gallagher family: History

 The family's origins are with the chieftain Aodh, a name corresponding to the English Hugh (whence Tirhugh), a lineal descendant of Conall Gulban son of 5th-century high king and warlord Niall Noígíallach, known in English as Niall of the Nine Hostages, who is reputed to have brought St Patrick to Ireland as a slave.
 Aodh established his dúnarus fort building or residence at a place corresponding to the present-day townland of Glassbolie in Tirhugh.
 The chieftains of his line ruled in relative peace for several generations until the beginning of the Viking invasion of Ireland in the 9th century.
 The ruling chieftain of the time, whose real name is not recorded, was almost certainly obliged to come to some accommodation with the foreign invader resulting in the nickname "Gallcóbhair" which has been applied to his descendants thereafter.

 It would appear that the previously obscure Cenél Lugdach forged multiple matrimonial alliances with the local Viking leadership, and not the Gallchobair of the Cenél Aedha who existed before the arrival of the Vikings in the 800s, the Cenél Lugdach are descended from Lugaid mac Sétnai, one of the great-grandsons of Conall Gulban.
 In contrast to the Gallchobair who are descended from his brother and the first born son Ainmuire mac Sétnai.
 The Cenél Lugdach tribal territory extended from Dobhar (Gweedore) to the river Suilidhe (Swilly) in Donegal.
 From this clan descend the Cenél Conaill surnames of O'Doherty, and O'Donnell.

 The modern surname system began c.
 900, but wasn't adopted in its entirety until about 1100.
 Despite the legend that Brian Boru was somehow responsible for the widespread implementation of this naming system, the custom may have developed of its own accord as the Irish population grew in size.

 The Ó Gallchobhair sept claims to be the most senior family of the Cenél Conaill as Gallchobar was descended from Conall Gulban.
-The sept's territory was spread across the areas within the modern baronies of Raphoe and Tirhugh in Co Donegal.
+The sept's territory was spread across the areas within the modern baronies of Raphoe and Tirhugh in County Donegal.
 From the 14th century until the 16th century, the sept's chiefs were marshals of the O'Donnell cavalry in the O'Donnell Lucht Tighe.
 The principal branch of the family was centred at Ballybeit and Ballynaglack.
 Although generally aligned with the O'Donnells during the period, a renegade band of Gallaghers helped their rival, Shane O'Neill, escape after the Battle of Fearsaid Suili in 1567.